Mesih Mehmed Pasha Mosque

-Mesih Mehmed Pasha Mosque (Mesih Mehmed Paşa Camii) is a 16th-century Ottoman mosque in the Fatih district of Istanbul.
+Mesih Mehmed Pasha Mosque (Mesih Mehmed Paşa Camii) is a 16th-century Ottoman mosque in the Fatih district of Istanbul, Turkey.
 It was commissioned by one of Murad III's grand viziers, Mesih Mehmed Pasha, and designed by the imperial architect Mimar Sinan.
 The mosque was completed in 1585–86.

 History

 The mosque was commissioned in 1584 by the eunuch Mesih Mehmed Pasha while he held the post of third vizier.
 Mesih Pasha had worked for nearly six years in Cairo as the governor-general of Egypt before returning to Istanbul in 1581.
 He became second vizier in July 1584 and then grand vizier for the four-month period from 1 December 1585 until 15 April 1586.
 He died in 1589 and was buried by his mosque.

 It is unclear to what extent the imperial architect Mimar Sinan was involved in the design of the mosque.
 Sinan went on a hajj to Mecca in 1584 and during his absence his place was taken by the royal architect Mehmed Subaşı.
 Sinan included the mosque in the list of his works in a draft of his autobiography (Tuḥfetü’l-miʿmārīn) but omitted it from a later version (Teẕkiretü’l-ebniye).
 The foundation inscription on the mosque gives the completion date as AH 994 (1585-86).
 The triple water fountain on the southwest corner of the perimeter wall has an inscription with the same date.
 The fountain was refurbished in 1817–18.
 In 1587 Mesih Pasha obtained permission to be buried next to his mosque.
 He died in 1589.